 The Jante Law is unquestionably not a unique Scandinavian phenomenon.
 The mentality is commonly known worldwide.
-In commonwealth countries such as Australia, New Zealand, Canada, and Great Britain, it is referred to as “tall poppy syndrome,” a pejorative term that is more frequently used in the most collectivisticly influenced of these societies.
-The term is also referred to as Schadenfreude (referring to someone envious and scornful who takes pleasure in demeaning others), a loanword used in English from the German word schadenfroh that is commonly used in the democratic socialism countries of Scandinavia (i.e., Denmark, Norway, Sweden, and Finland) as well as in Russia.
-Behind the former communist iron curtain, the mentality is also known as hell (e.g., in Poland as Polish hell).
+In commonwealth countries such as Australia, New Zealand, Canada, and Great Britain, it is referred to as tall poppy syndrome, a pejorative term that is more frequently used in the most collectivist influenced of these societies.
+The term is also referred to as schadenfreude (referring to someone envious and scornful who takes pleasure in demeaning others), a loanword used in English from the German word schadenfroh that is commonly used in the democratic socialism countries of Scandinavia (i.e., Denmark, Norway, Sweden, and Finland) as well as in Russia.
+Behind the former communist Iron Curtain, the mentality is also known as hell (e.g., in Poland as Polish hell).
 In all cases, these syndromes are uniquely linked to collectivism.
-Whether called crab mentality in the Philippines (if I can’t have it neither can you) or the Jante Law in Scandinavia (don’t think that you more than others), the tall poppy syndrome in collectivisticly influenced commonwealth countries (cutting down the tall poppy), or Schadenfreude in Germany, these hellish syndromes all describe the same condition that thrives commonly in collectivism on undermining and is driven by low self-esteem.
-Depending on how severely deprived the person’s self-esteem is, the consequent result can be compulsive narcissistic tendencies.
+Whether called crab mentality in the Philippines (“If I can’t have it neither can you”) or the Jante Law in Scandinavia (“Don’t think that you are more than others”), the tall poppy syndrome in collectivistic-influenced commonwealth countries (“Cutting down the tall poppy”), or schadenfreude in Germany, these syndromes all describe the same condition of pathological narcissism that thrives commonly in collectivism on undermining and is driven by severe inferiority complex.
+Depending on how severely deprived the person’s self-esteem is, the consequent result can be narcissistic personality disorder (NPD).

-Narcissistic behaviors occur as defense mechanisms, described as the lack of ability to take criticism as a result of low self-esteem or feeling inferior in certain situations.
-We are all born as narcissists and gradually mature our infantile narcissistic ego into a healthy subconscious adult identity.
+Narcissistic behaviors occur as defense mechanisms, described as the lack of ability to take criticism as a result of low self-worth or feeling inferior in certain situations.
+We are all born as narcissists and gradually mature our immature narcissistic ego into a healthy subconscious adult identity.
 Unhealthy narcissism appears in this stage of development if the process of the emerging individual self is by some means disrupted.
+Should narcissistic behaviors or feelings reoccur frequently, be strong or tough to control, this is then referred to in psychology as pathological narcissism.
 Frequently, this is caused by poor standards set by others, such as intervention by parents, friends, and society.